jasonumiker/kubernetes-training/README.md

 What about a fully automated flow?
 In this example we are:
 * Spinning up the new version on the preview gateway
-* Testing it every 30s x 3 attamptes to see if there was a less than 5% error rate in the requests that flowed through the gateway (based on the Prometheus metrics)
+* Testing it every 30s x 3 attempts to see if there was a less than 5% error rate in the requests that flowed through the gateway (based on the Prometheus metrics)
 * Then, if it passes that, we flip the preview to the main gateway (stopping if there was)
 * And test it again every 30s x 3 attempts to see if there is still a less than 5% error rate in the requests after we flipped it
 * And if there was a spike in the error rates we'll automatically roll it back to the old version (which we kept running)